miso-lims/walkthroughs/_includes/inboxes.md

    or _Library Information_ section.
 Click on the link to go to the Box (e.g.
    `PROJ_OUTBOX, A03`).

-Boxes can be used to store Samples, Libraries, Dilutions, and Pools and one box can store all four types.
+Boxes can be used to store Samples, Libraries, Library Aliquots, and Pools and one box can store all four types.